-The actuarial valuation for funding purposes in the PERA 2019 CAFR was performed as of December 31, 2019, and the actuarial valuation for accounting and financial reporting purposes in the PERA 2019 CAFR was performed as of December 31, 2018, and the total pension liability was rolled forward to the measurement date of December 31, 2019, utilizing generally accepted actuarial techniques.
+The actuarial valuation for funding purposes in the PERA 2020 CAFR was performed as of December 31, 2020.
+The actuarial valuation for accounting and financial reporting purposes in the PERA 2020 CAFR was performed as of December 31, 2019, and the total pension liability was rolled forward to the measurement date of December 31, 2020, utilizing generally accepted actuarial techniques and taking into consideration the revised economic and demographic assumptions adopted by the PERA Board on November 20, 2020, and effective for the December 31, 2020, actuarial valuations and measurement date.
+See "Actuarial Valuations" above in this Appendix.